gchq/gaffer-doc/docs/reference/operation-options/federated-options.md

 This page details the available options that can be passed to a Gaffer instance that is backed with a [Federated Store](../../administration-guide/gaffer-stores/federated/configuration.md).
-The options can be passed to any individual operation or overall operation chain to affect when/how they are applied.
+These options can be passed to any individual operation or overall operation chain to affect when/how they are applied.

 The merge operators can also be overridden per query using the same key as